 - Unrestricted data are easily or generally available through web sites, reports, publications, or other means of public access.
 These data are already aggregated into reports and individual responses and are not identifiable.
 Faculty and Program Directory information is considered non-restricted and includes the individual’s name, position title (e.g., program director), and institutional affiliation.
 Directory information is not protected unless an individual specifically makes a written request to PAEA.
 Directory information may be restricted by PAEA for certain uses including, but not limited to, marketing and personal research projects not approved through the processes described below.
 Student demographic data (e.g., age, gender, ethnicity, race) at the program level are considered to be unrestricted.
 These data may also be published in reports only available to PAEA member programs in order to track racial and ethnic diversity in PA education.

 - Restricted data are data that are not published or generally available for general consumption but are owned by the Association.
-Restricted data files can only be released by the PAEA Research Team with oversight from the Research Council and direction from the Board of Directors.
+Restricted data files can only be released by the PAEA Research Team.
 Released restricted data will not include program or individual identification.
 Only variables needed for the research will be released.
 The Research Team staff will work with the requester to provide data files that are likely to meet the research objectives while protecting the identity of individual institutions and members.

 - Confidential data contains identifiable individual or program information beyond directory information and cannot be released without specific permission from the PAEA Research Team.
 Normally, these data will not be released without a compelling rationale for the need for confidential information and approval from the investigator’s institution’s IRB.
 To protect the integrity and confidentiality of the data sources, requests will be examined closely by Research Team staff to determine if it is appropriate to release the data.
 If released, this data cannot be published, reported, or disseminated in any manner that could potentially serve to identify individuals or programs.